 But then, like I said…it got worse.

-Anyway…this is about the time maggots may start to hatch, and the skin continues to turn colors, eventually taking on a black appearance.
 This is all stuff I read, you understand.
 At this point, I was still holed up in my apartment, actively not looking out my window.
 When I finally screwed up the courage to venture out of hiding (more out of necessity than desire) I’d see some of these “early stages of decomp” first hand, in some of the newly infected.

 I don’t know why it seems so important for you to understand, why I felt compelled to start this journal.
 Maybe it’s because there’re so few people left around here, and everyone I knew from before, which was few to begin with, are gone.
 I think I just wanted a record of what happened, in case someone could maybe use it one day.
-Or maybe I just wanted someone to know that I existed, because even though it’s been over a month now, I don’t know how much longer I’ll last.
+Or maybe I just wanted someone to know that I existed, because even though it’s been almost a month now, I don’t know how much longer I’ll last.

-At any rate, what I’m trying to get you to understand is that the zombies attacking and killing living people was not the true horror of this whole mess.
-Although some nights images of Ms. Russo and Farley still chase sleep from my exhausted mind.
+At any rate, what I’m trying to get you to understand is that the zombies attacking and killing living people was not the true horror of this whole mess…although some nights images of Ms. Russo and Farley still chase sleep from my exhausted mind.
 The real horror was the fact that eventually, despite their inherent unnaturalness, nature reclaimed the bodies of the dead.
 Where they fell the final time, they stayed, and when I finally left my apartment, I was walking into a reeking abattoir.